 Lisa is passionate about social justice and ensuring that Aboriginal and Torres Strait Islander people, culturally and linguistically diverse groups and disadvantage communities have access to education, employment and advocacy services.

-Lisa holds a Diploma of Education Early Childhood, a Bachelor of Education, a Master of Arts Leadership and is a Graduate of the Australian Institute of Company Directors.
-Lisa is currently engaging in a second Masters of Ethics and Law studies to further a personal passion.
+Lisa holds a Diploma of Education Early Childhood, a Bachelor of Education, a Master of Arts Leadership, Practitioner for PRINCE 2 Project Management and is a Graduate of the Australian Institute of Company Directors.
+Lisa is currently engaging in a second Masters of Ethics and Law studies with a specialisation in Human Resources to further a personal passion.
 Lisa has served on numerous boards including the inaugural board chair of the Mercy Heritage Centre, Mercy Community Services Board, Chair of the Marlene Moore Flexi Schools Network Board and the Rosies Friends on the Streets Board.

 Lisa and her husband Kevin have four children, and enjoy connecting with family and travelling.

-John is Mercy Community Services’ General Manager of People, Culture and Organisational Development.
-In this role, John is responsible for human resources, risk, quality and compliance.
+In this role, John is responsible for human resources, risk, and workplace health & safety.
 When he was appointed to the role in 2013 he brought to our organisation more than 20 years’ human resources and operational management experience with 13 years at the executive level.
 His extensive human resources experience makes him a valuable member of our executive team.

 Previously, John’s career included working in not for profit, retail and professional services organisations including Blue Care, Angus & Coote Jewellers, Blockbuster, and Drake International in South Africa, New Zealand and Australia.

-Since he joined Mercy Community Services, John has gone about establishing key shared services platforms across the organisation in support of meeting portfolio outcomes and driving organisational change.
+Since he joined Mercy Community Services, John has established key shared services platforms across the organisation in support of meeting portfolio outcomes and driving organisational change.
 John is committed to leading significant strategic people related activity such as change program management, complex organisational development issues, industrial relations outcomes, culture development initiatives, staff engagement practices and developing risk and governance frameworks.

 John personal leadership style is values based focussed on compassion and integrity.
 He is driven to provide an organisational environment where staff can be the best they can be.